*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 Keep in mind the definition of “tidally locked.”
 A celestial object can only be tidally locked to an object that they are orbiting (because by definition, they have to rotate at the same speed that they orbit another body).
 As you may know, Mars does not orbit the Earth.

 Therefore, Mars cannot be tidally locked to the Earth.
-The only celestial body that Mars orbits is the Sun, so Mars could only be tidally locked to the Sun.
-However, it is not tidally locked to that either.
+The only celestial body that Mars orbits is the Sun, so Mars could only be tidally locked to the Sun though, it isn’t tidally locked to the Sun either.

 What Would Happen if Mars Became Tidally Locked to the Sun?